cp2004/OctoPrint-EEPROM-Marlin/CONTRIBUTING.md

 #### Other points

 - Please make your contributions against the `devel` branch, to make sure it has the latest codebase.
-Only exceptions are documentation fixes, such as this one.
+Documentation fixes, such as this, can be against master.
-- Please fill out the pull request template, to make things easier for me to process.
+- Please fill out the pull request template as much as you can, to make things easier for me to process.
 I reply to a lot of things, and may not have the time to do the research myself!